-The market scenario currently shows that there is a lot of scope for data scientists and machine learning experts in various government and private sectors.
+The market scenario currently shows a lot of scope for data scientists and machine learning experts in various government and private sectors.
 But there is a huge gap when it comes to finding the candidate with the right kind of skill.

 Experts have deduced that this raging gap is happening because of two major factors:

-- Candidates seem to get confused about the various job roles, their skill-set requirements, and how to acquire them.
-This often leads candidates to have half-baked skillsets because they are not aware which skill set will help them make a break-through.
+- Candidates seem to get confused about the various job roles, skill-set requirements, and how to acquire them.
+This often leads candidates to have half-baked skillsets because they cannot know which skill set will help them make a break-through.

 - The other side of the story shows, companies are failing to retain that handful of candidates.
 Research shows that data science and AI professionals prefer to learn while working.
 This is simply because the complexity of problem-solving is learned only when they handle real issues upfront.
 In such a situation, if companies are not willing to give enough scope for learning, the skill gap will continue to grow.

 Another major issue is the tendency of data science talents to hop from one company to another.
 While companies have issues in retaining, the overwhelming need for talents to migrate to another project in lieu of learning new technologies and skills is a challenge.
 Reports show 58% of respondents stayed at their present company for 1 or fewer years.

 Yes.
 The most crucial step to bridging this gap in understanding the fundamental differences between each data science-related concepts.
 For instance, many tend to overlap data scientists to be the same as an AI engineer.